Invarion/invarion-docs/docs/rapidplan/object-properties-and-transformations/object-geometry.md

 Bezier Geometry allows for the highest degree of customisation, allowing you to accurate match or design a curvature exactly as needed, while leaving sections you'd prefer to remain straight-straight.

-An object set to Bezier Geometry will appear as if the same as Line Geometry initially, but once an object is set to bezier you are able to create up to 2 Tangent Points per [Control Point](./control-points-and-snapping.md):
+An object set to Bezier Geometry will appear as if the same as Line Geometry initially, but once an object is set to bezier you are able to create up to 2 Tangent Points per [control point](./control-points-and-snapping.md):

-Tangent Points are used to create a smoothed curvature on either side of an object at a chosen Control Point.
+Tangent Points are used to create a smoothed curvature on either side of an object at a chosen control point.

-As shown in the image below, a tangent point will create curvature; more smooth and extended when placed further from a Control Point, or more immediate and shorter when placed nearby.
+As shown in the image below, a tangent point will create curvature; more smooth and extended when placed further from a control point, or more immediate and shorter when placed nearby.

 ![bezier geometry](./assets/geometry-bezier.png)

 There can be up to two Tangent Points per control point, and appear blue with a line between each of them and the red control point.

-**To create a Tangent Point** on an object set to Bezier Geometry: Simply hold *Ctrl*, while clicking and dragging a red Control Point.
+**To create a Tangent Point** on an object set to Bezier Geometry: Simply hold **Ctrl**, while clicking and dragging a red control point.

 If needed, a Tangent Point can be reset (as if to delete it) by *Right-Clicking it > 'Reset Control Point'*.